 - The Air Force Negotiation Center of Excellence, based at Air University in Montgomery Alabama, has successfully imbedded negotiation and conflict management skills into every level of commissioned officer and noncommissioned officer Profession Military Education (PME).
-Additionally research projects and ongoing electives continually refresh the training with scenario-based learning to realistically reflect circumstances under which Air Force personnel will be faced in their duties. - Training in ECR has been institutionalized as a module at the yearly Negotiation and Dispute Resolution course given every year at the AF JAG School. - The Dispute Resolution Division of the General Counsel's Office is continually improving and expanding training in basic negotiation, communication, and ADR skills, and supporting delivery to an ever-widening audience within the Air Force. - Following on last year's report, during 2010, the Dispute Resolution Division (GCD), in collaboration with the Environment and Installations Division (GCN), provided three (3) two day training courses on negotiation skills to engineers, program managers, and lawyers from the Air Force Real Property Agency (AFRPA).
-In addition to providing basic interest based negotiation training, a multi-party two-stage negotiation scenario based upon a negotiation involving an enhanced use lease was employed as a teaching tool.
-Over 60 people attended this training.
+Additionally research projects and ongoing electives continually refresh the training with scenario-based learning to realistically reflect circumstances under which Air Force personnel will be faced in their duties. - Training in ECR has been institutionalized as a module at the yearly Negotiation and Dispute Resolution course given every year at the AF JAG School. - The Dispute Resolution Division of the General Counsel's Office is continually improving and expanding training in basic negotiation, communication, and ADR skills, and supporting delivery to an ever-widening audience within the Air Force. - Following on last year's report, during FY 2012, the Dispute Resolution Division (GCD), in collaboration with the Installations, Energy & Environment Division (GCN), provided an intermediate two day training course on negotiation skills to engineers, program managers, and lawyers from the Air Force Real Property Agency (now part of the Air Force Civil Engineer Center (AFCEC)).
+In addition to providing interest based negotiation training, a multiparty two-stage negotiation scenario based upon a negotiation involving an enhanced use lease was employed as a teaching tool.